The best music production laptops you can buy in 2022

 We’ve talked about the benefits of having a taller screen, but what if you had a whole other screen to display more information at once?
 The ASUS Zenbook Pro Duo 15 OLED does exactly that, and with a second screen giving you access to quick shortcuts, it can make content creation that much better.

 Let’s start with performance, though, because the Zenbook Pro Duo 15 OLED delivers.
-The model we’re recommending is packing an Intel Core i7-10870H, a 45W processor with 8 cores, 16 threads, and boost speeds up to 5GHz.
+The model we’re recommending is packing an Intel Core i9-12900H, a 45W processor with 14 cores, 20 threads, and boost speeds up to 5GHz.
 It’s not the newest processor around anymore, but this is far from a slow CPU and it will handle music production and other kinds of content creation just fine.
-It also includes an NVIDIA GeForce RTX 3070 GPU, so if you want to get into more intense workloads, this laptop is ready for that, too.
-On top of that, this model includes 16GB of RAM and a 1TB SSD for storage, which still gives you a solid set of specs for music production.
+It also includes an NVIDIA GeForce RTX 3060 GPU, so if you want to get into more intense workloads, this laptop is ready for that, too.
+On top of that, this model includes 32GB of RAM and a 1TB SSD for storage, which still gives you a solid set of specs for music production.

-Complementing that display is a secondary 14-inch (diagonal) display, which has the same width, but half the height of the main screen.
-This can be used to display all kinds of things, and in media editing apps, you can place certain controls or views on the bottom screen so you can see that much more at once.
+Complementing that display is a secondary 14-inch (diagonal) display, which has the same width, but half the height of the main screen – the actual resolution is 3840 x 1100.
+This can be used to display all kinds of things, and in media editing apps, you can place certain controls or views on the bottom screen so you can see much more at once.
 The bottom screen also supports touch, so you can use it for quick granular controls, too.
 This is a fantastic and innovative setup for content creation, and it can truly change your workflow if you want it to.

 It’s not all perfect, though, and for everything it does right, this laptop still uses a standard 720p webcam, so it won’t be the best if you want to make video calls and meetings on it.
 Thankfully, it does support Windows Hello, so at least you get that added convenience when unlocking your PC.